“Visit Berlin’s Yiddishland” Walking Tour

 Basics

-• Language: English with Yiddish music (full Yiddish tours also available)
+• Language: English or Yiddish, always with Yiddish music (private tours also available in German)

 • Duration: Roughly two and a half hours (varies a bit from group to group)

-• Ending point: The tour ends on Gormannstraße, about a 10 minute walk from the starting point, near the U8 Weinmeisterstraße station
+• Ending point: The tour ends about a 10 minute walk from the starting point, near the U8 Weinmeisterstraße station

 Dates

-Private and group tours are available by appointment.
 Public tours may also be scheduled to coincide with interested visitors to Berlin.
+I can also design customized tours for up to 25 people depending on your interests and needs.

 Register